Give your simulator superpowers

 You can start sharing User Defaults with other apps and extensions by adding the App Groups capability.

 You can find detailed instructions inside Apple’s documentation.
-Once configured, you can create a new user defaults instance using the group identifier:
+Once configured, you can create a new instance using the group identifier:

 extension UserDefaults {